shelleyhoover/UPP465/README.md

 **Course Participation**

 While students are encouraged to attend lectures, there is no attendance requirement.
 However, students are expected to provide feedback on each other's assignments.
 Receiving and giving feedback helps students understand how map visualizations are perceived better than instructor feedback alone.
-Each in-person lecture will begin with a short feedback session on maps, however if students are not in attendance they are expected to provide feedback via blackboard.
+Each synchronous lecture will begin with a short feedback session on maps, however if students are not in attendance they are expected to provide feedback via blackboard.
 Students who participate in-lecture are not required to additionally provide feedback over blackboard.

 Students are expected to provide feedback concerning: